-The spicules are organized as follows: they are commonly enclosed in the skeleton and do not enter the galleries therefore, they are intramural.
-They are relatively closely packed and arranged as (A) perpendicular network (Fig. 3) or (B)

-plumose structures (low angle between them; Fig. 3-4).
+The spicules are organized as follows.
+They are commonly enclosed in the skeleton, and as they do not enter the galleries, they are intramural.
+The spicules are relatively closely packed and arranged as either a perpendicular network (Fig. 3) or as plumose structures (low angle between them; Figs 3 and 4).
 They are commonly parallel to both the pachystromes and the pachysteles.

-The possibility that the spicule-shape structures could be microborings in the stromatoporoid basal skeleton is discounted because of the lack of deposited sediment, which would be expected if they are boreholes.
-Furthermore, the very regular and characteristic arrangement into the skeleton (plumose structure, intramural) is also a strong argument in favor of demosponge spicules and architecture.
-This discussion is important because some palaeontologists have described spicules from Devonian favositid tabulates (Kazmierczak 1984, 1991) which have been identified as various types of microborings.
-Chatterton et al. (2008) however, could convincingly demonstrate octocoral-like spicules from a Silurian favositid tabulate.
+The possibility that the spicule-shape structures could be micro-borings in the stromatoporoid basal skeleton is discounted because of the lack of deposited sediment, which would be expected if they are boreholes.
+Furthermore, the very regular and characteristic arrangement into the skeleton (plumose structure, intramural) is also a strong argument in favour of demosponge spicules and architecture.
+This discussion is important because some palaeontologists have described spicules from Devonian favositid tabulates (Kazmierczak 1984, 1991), which have been subsequently identified as various types of micro-borings.
+However, Chatterton et al. (2008) convincingly demonstrated octocoral-like spicules from a Silurian favositid tabulate.